-Title: Policy Advice for Climate Resilient Economic Development
+Title: Policy Advice for Climate-Resilient Economic Development (CRED)

-Lead executing agency: Georgia: Ministry of Economy and Sustainable Development (MoESD); Kazakhstan: Ministry of National Economy; Viet Nam: Ministry of Planning and Investment (MPI) and Central Institute for Economic Management (CIEM)
+Lead executing agency: Kazakhstan: Ministry of National Economy (MNE); Georgia: Ministry of Economy and Sustainable Development (MoESD); Viet Nam: Ministry of Planning and Investment (MPI)

-However, there is a lack of experience both worldwide and in the programme pilot countries (Georgia, Kazakhstan and Viet Nam) regarding the integration of climate risks into macroeconomic models for forecasting.
-Climate data and results from sector models need to be fed into these macroeconomic models to map climate change impacts on to various (socio-)economic variables and identify appropriate adaptation measures.
-In the pilot countries, requirements with respect to data availability, existing models and modelling capacities exist to a large extent.
+Up to now, there has been a lack of experience both worldwide and in the programme’s partner countries (Kazakhstan, Viet Nam and Georgia) with regard to integrating climate risks into macroeconomic forecasts.
+Climate data and results from sector models need to be fed into macroeconomic models to map the impacts of climate change on social and economic aspects such as income and employment and to identify appropriate adaptation actions.